Board of Directors

-Jim Brosseau, Treasurer & Secretary
+Jim Brosseau, Treasurer (Business Development & Finance Committee)

 Jim is a well-respected speaker, facilitator, educator and thought leader in his field.
 For over 25 years he has facilitated engaging in-depth workshops, both online and in-person.
 These focus on the human side of teamwork and collaboration, concepts that are finally being recognized in PM circles.
 He also provides consulting and coaching on organizational strategy and team engagement.